Top 10 Whistler Spring Activities for Families

 3. World Ski & Snowboard Festival

-The ultimate send off to the winter season, the World Ski & Snowboard Festival (WSSF) runs from April 10 – 14 and is a celebration of mountain sport, culture and music.
+The ultimate send off to the winter season, the World Ski & Snowboard Festival (WSSF) runs in April and is a celebration of mountain sport, culture and music.

 While the events are filled with pros, you don’t need to have any special skills to get among the fun with your kids.
 Stop by course-side to watch the on-mountain races and competitions like Big Air, Monster Boarderstyle World Championships and the Saudan Couloir Ski Race Extreme.
 There’s also a free art exhibit on in the Whistler Conference Centre and nightly mountain culture themed events featuring filmmakers, photographers, and explorers.